 Disclaimers - Although not every company chooses to do so, we always advise our clients to make use of disclaimers in the reviews.

-Currently we are doing research on the effects of disclaimers in online reviews, together with Professor Lotte Willemsen from the University of Applied Sciences Utrecht.
-If you're interested in receiving a copy once the report has been finished, just send an email to firstname.lastname@example.org.
+We conducted a research study on the effects of disclaimers in online reviews, together with Professor Lotte Willemsen from the University of Applied Sciences Utrecht.